SelectCode/apply/docs/pages/challenges/micro/frontend/react2/challenge-task.md

 3. Delete a project
 4. Display all projects
 5. Create a new task for an existing project with a project_id, name, description and status.
 The status is set to OPEN by default.
-6. Edit name, description and status of a task
+6. Edit name and description of a task
+7. Change the status of a task
-7. Delete a task
+8. Delete a task
-8. Display all tasks for a specific project
+9. Display all tasks for a specific project

 The backend provides all necessary methods.
 You can take a look at them in the included [.yaml file](ReactChallenge2Insomnia.yaml).
 Best to be opened in Insomnia (https://insomnia.rest/download).